Overview of the Azure Event Hubs Dedicated tier

 • The data that was ingested was received by two receiver applications receiving from all partitions.

-You can geo-pair a namespace under a dedicated-tier cluster with another namespace under a dedicated-tier cluster.
-We don't encourage pairing a dedicated-tier namespace with a namespace in our standard offering because the throughput limit will be incompatible and result in errors.
+You can geo-pair a namespace under a Dedicated-tier cluster with another namespace under a Dedicated-tier cluster.
+We don't encourage pairing a Dedicated-tier namespace with a namespace in the Standard offering because the throughput limit is incompatible and results in errors.

-Why does a zone redundant dedicated cluster have a minimum of 8 CU?
+Why does a legacy zone-redundant dedicated cluster have a minimum of eight CUs?

-In order to provide zone redundancy for the dedicated offering, all compute resources must have 3 replicas across 3 datacenters in the same region.
-This is the minimum requirement to support zone redundancy (so that the service can still function when 2 zones/datacenters are down) and results in a compute capacity equivalent to 8 CUs.
+To provide zone redundancy for the Dedicated offering, all compute resources must have three replicas across three datacenters in the same region.
+This minimum requirement supports zone redundancy (so that the service can still function when two zones or datacenters are down) and results in a compute capacity equivalent to eight CUs.

-So this is not a quota that we can change but rather a restriction of the current architecture with a dedicated tier.
+We can't change this quota.
+It's a restriction of the current architecture with a Dedicated tier.

 Contact your Azure sales representative or Azure Support to get more details about Event Hubs Dedicated.
-You can also create a cluster or learn more about Event Hubs pricing tiers by visiting the following links:
+You can also create a cluster or learn more about Event Hubs pricing tiers: